Shivani-1524/triangle-fun-gitversion/README.md

-# triangle-fun-gitversion
+# All things possible with triangles.
- All things possible with triangles.
+This project was made using Vanilla JavaScript, HTML and CSS.
  In this app you can:
  1. Calculate the area of a triangle
  2. Test yourself on your triangle knowledge